 The Poodle originated in Germany and was initially bred as a hunter.
 Clients have found its curly coat appealing, while groomers have found trimming its hair into stylish patterns to be an effective way to help the breed stand out.
 It is now known as a style icon and is synonymous with high-fashion and a wealthy status.
 The Poodle is also a popular family pet thanks to its excellent intelligence, though it also makes a great animal actor due to its natural trainability.

-Everyone knows the Pug.
+Everyone knows the Pug; it’s one of the most famous dog breeds!
 This iconic dog is one of the largest in the toy group and what it lacks in size; it makes up for in personality!
 The short-faced Pug has always been a companion dog with a laid back nature.
 This role transformed in the 21st Century, and Pug influencers are now some of the most common petfluencers out there; even non-pet fanatics know who Doug the Pug is!
 Pugs can be a little stubborn at times, though they get along fine with children and enjoy company and attention.
 They make solid dog models thanks to their unique look and naturally friendly temperament.
 All of our Pugs are also exceptionally well-trained and will have no issues posing.

 The Rottweiler shares several characteristics with the Doberman.
 Both breeds are known to be strong, fierce, and intimidating, and both were bred in Germany.
 Rottweilers were initially bred to be working dogs, with their early responsibilities including pulling carts and herding cattle.
 While these roles slowly dissolved, the Rottweiler has consistently kept one occupation; guard dog.
 These dogs are the perfect addition to a film or television production requiring a frightening pooch.
 However, they’re surprisingly versatile and have also been known to show their cuter side during stylish pet photography shoots.